quii/learn-go-with-tests/pointers/readme.md

 }
 ```

-In Go if a symbol (so variables, types, functions et al) starts with a lowercase symbol then it is private _outside the package it's defined in_
+In Go if a symbol (so variables, types, functions et al) starts with a lowercase symbol then it is private _outside the package it's defined in_.

 In our case we want our methods to be able to manipulate this value but no one else.